 What would happen if we were to combine two of the most analytical, introverted personality types, and create a monster:

 All joking aside, is it really as impossible as it sounds?

 Here’s the deal: INTJs are notoriously rigid in their perspectives.
 They arrive at their conclusions in life after careful analysis and evaluation of experiences.

-The INTJ spends a considerable amount of time in their own space, thinking, reflecting and planning.
+The INTJ spends considerable time in their own space, thinking, reflecting, and planning.

 The INTJ thrives on escaping to isolation as much as necessary.
 Comfort and the ability to recharge can be found in a quiet place.

 This is where the INTJ can find peace.

 It is this dogged Introversion trait that defines the INTJ most.

 We’re talking about INTJ romance and relationships in this article.

 Here is where we might encounter the first obstacle: differences in perspective.